Argos’s Black Friday sale is bursting with great deals – these are the best ones

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best Argos Black Friday deals 2021: The best deals on toys, 4K TVs, games consoles and more
+Best Argos Black Friday deals 2021: The best discounts on toys, 4K TVs, games consoles and more

-The sale includes huge discounts on everything from Apple AirPods to Lego
+The sale includes huge savings on everything from Apple AirPods to Lego

 Few shopping events can compete with the magnitude of Black Friday – and now it’s finally upon us.
 In case you had somehow forgotten, Black Friday is the annual bonanza that sees prices slashed across tech, beauty, home appliances, fashion, toys and more.
 And all our favourite retailers take part – from Boots and Amazon to Very and Currys.